Playing favorites is one of the most damaging problems in any group of people.

 - Appreciate in words

 Periodical emails of appreciation recognizing employees or colleagues can go a long way.
-It will help your people realize that they will be appreciated for their hard work, no matter in which department they work in.
+It will help your people realize that they will be appreciated for their hard work, no matter which department they work in.

 4. Be specific about what the person did